 Thermal imaging is used for preventative maintenance in buildings and electrical equipment.
 Highly trained technicians are deployed in the field, equipped with state-of-the-art thermal imaging cameras, to study the heat distribution in electrical equipment and buildings to prevent potentially catastrophic and costly events from occurring.

-Under Arowana’s ownership, Thermoscan has been scaled up, but not without suffering growing-pains inflection points along the way, including a number of leadership issues (including an attempted mutiny).
-However, through Arowana University, our in-house leadership training and development programme, the stepping stones were provided that helped Kelly Alcorn, who started as a part-time bookkeeper at Thermoscan, to grow in her ability to become Thermoscan’s General Manager, in 2015.
-Kelly has been a strong proponent of Rockefeller Habits and Scaling Up which has delivered results for Thermoscan year after year.
+Under Arowana’s ownership, Thermoscan has been scaled up, but not without suffering growing pains inflection points along the way, including several leadership issues (plus an attempted mutiny).
+However, through Arowana University, our in-house leadership training and development programme, the stepping stones were provided that helped Kelly Alcorn, who started as a part-time bookkeeper at Thermoscan, to grow in her ability to become Thermoscan’s General Manager in 2015.
+Kelly has been a strong proponent of Rockefeller Habits and Scaling Up, which has delivered results for Thermoscan year after year.

-When founded, its focus was mainly on electrical scanning, but through strong execution by the company’s leadership its range of services significantly expanded.
-Thermoscan now provides building inspections, abseil inspections of CBD buildings, leak detection, heat-loss scanning and roof inspections as well as drone-enabled solar-panel testing.
+When founded, Thermoscan’s focus was mainly on electrical scanning, but through strong execution by the company’s leadership, its range of services significantly expanded.
+Thermoscan now provides building inspections, abseil inspections of CBD buildings, leak detection, heat-loss scanning, and roof inspections as well as drone-enabled solar panel testing.

-In May 2019, Arowana sold Thermoscan to ARA Group for $6M, delivering a multiple on invested capital of 3.8x and an IRR of 29%.
-ARA is one of Australia’s largest building and facility management services firms with annual turnover of $479M.
+In May 2019, Arowana sold Thermoscan to ARA Group for A$6m, delivering a multiple on invested capital of 3.8x and an IRR of 29%.
+ARA is one of Australia’s largest building and facility management services firms with annual turnover of A$479m.
 ARA employs over 2,000 skilled people across 40+ offices in Australia and New Zealand.